Arkasha22/Get-List-New-Datasets-Wards/README.md

 It carries out the following actions in the following order
 - Connect to AGOL
 - Import Required Modules
-- Create Variables
+- Create FGDB & Variables
 - Import Metadata and OldMetadata CSV files
 - Merge Both Metadata DataFrames
-- Import list of GPs
+- Import list of Wards
-- Merge Metadata and GP list Data Frames
+- Merge Metadata and Ward list Data Frames
-- Create Data Frame of NCL ICB GPs
+- Location of NCL wards
 - Number of iterations needed
 - Creation of loop to process FingerTips Data
 - Initial creation of the service - GP Services